 Fifteen Years Later-US Army Base

 Specialist Colleen O'Shea was twenty-three years old.
 Her blonde hair was pulled back into a tight military bun without a hair out of place.
-She wore her Army uniform, anxiously awaiting to receive her promotion for sergeant.
-That meant she could become a drill sergeant, motivating young recruits, turning them into soldiers.
+Her green eyes remained still, staring ahead with full concentration, anxiously awaiting to receive her promotion for sergeant.
+That meant she could become a leader, motivating young recruits, turning them into soldiers.
 She had waited for this moment her whole life.

 "Specialist O'Shea," called the Master Sergeant.
 "Step forward."